jdisset/jeanplot/README.md

     font_size: 12
 ```

-Load with `load_default_theme()` (which reads `pkg:jeanplot:resources/themes/default.yaml`) or with `jstyle.update(your_cascade_symbol)`.
-Layer themes by including one cascade as the base of another — explicit fields keep winning at every level.
+Bootstrap the default theme with `load_default_theme()` (reads `pkg:jeanplot:resources/themes/default.yaml`), or load plot defaults on top with `load_plot_theme(*extra_files)`.
+In production code, prefer setting `Figure.theme` so the theme travels with the figure.

+For deeper docs on selectors and the cascade engine, see `docs/STYLE_GUIDE.md`.

 ## Gene schematics

 `jeanplot/gene/` is the original reason this library exists.
-It draws genetic circuits: promoters, terminators, ERNs, fluorophore markers, transcription units, sources (plasmids), and the interactions between them.
+It draws genetic circuits: promoters, terminators, ERNs (with optional 5p recognition sites), fluorophore markers, uORF groups, transcription units, sources (plasmids), and the interactions between them.

-The shape is:

 ```python
 from jeanplot.gene import GeneticSchematic, CircuitData